Student Life & Services

 UNDERGRADUATE NEW STUDENT ORIENTATION

-The LIM College New Student Orientation (NSO) program is a one-day interactive series of activities to help new students with a successful transition to LIM College.
-These essential informational sessions introduce concepts of college culture and assists students in navigating LIM Campus, NYC, transportation, services and resources.
+The LIM College New Student Orientation (NSO) program is a five-day interactive series of activities to help new students in their successful transition to LIM College.
+These important information sessions introduce concepts of college culture and assist students in navigating the LIM College Campus, NYC, transportation, services and resources.

 Join the conversation on Facebook, Twitter and Instagram using the official hashtag: #LIMNSO #LIMWelcome